France, Laurel and Eline

 Can you say that Will resembles Tell in character?

 I think I can describe him this way: modest, without arrogance, confident, pleasant, friendly and polite.
 This makes him one of those people who make him an interesting and strong person.
-These people don't have to show everything.
+These people don't have to show everything like many people do on social media.
 People see him as a wise counselor.
+A special person.

 This actor is really unbelievably good.
 I think he can play all roles wonderfully.
 He can devote himself to his role.
 It is also clear that he studied speech and drama.
 His speeches are so natural and good.
 Very versatile actor and musician!